-Coquí RadioPharmaceuticals (Coquí) completed the schematic design for a new medical isotope production facility (MIPF) in Alachua County, Florida, US, in April 2015 and has initiated the detailed design.
+In April 2015, Puerto Rican pharmaceutical company Coquí RadioPharmaceuticals (Coquí) completed the schematic design for a medical isotope production (MIP) facility in Alachua County, Florida.
+Coquí has started work on the detailed design for the facility.

-The facility will be the first commercial supplier of the radioisotope Molybdenum-99 (Mo-99) that is used in 20 million procedures a year in the US.
+The facility will be the first commercial supplier of the radioisotope Molybdenum-99 (Mo-99), which is used in 20 million procedures a year in the US.
 It will use low-enriched uranium (LEU) fuel to produce the radioisotope.

-Medical diagnostic and therapeutic radioisotopes used in the US are currently imported from a Canadian production facility that is expected to be closed in 2016, while no other company produces Tc-99m in the Western Hemisphere.
+Medical diagnostic and therapeutic radioisotopes used in the US are currently imported from a production facility in Canada, which is expected to close in 2016.
+There are currently no other companies producing Tc-99m in the Western Hemisphere.

-Coquí expects to submit a license application to the Nuclear Regulatory Commission for the construction of the facility by the end of 2015, following a critical design review in August and submission of an environmental report two months prior to the submission of the application.
+Coquí expects to submit a licence application to the Nuclear Regulatory Commission for the facility’s construction by the end of 2015, following a critical design review in August and the submission of an environmental report two months before the licence application is submitted.

-Ground breaking for construction of the plant is expected in 2017.
-The project is estimated to involve an investment of $330m and create up to 164 jobs.
+Ground-breaking for the plant’s construction is expected to take place in 2017.
+The project is estimated to involve a $330m investment and create up to 164 jobs.

-The facility will include two pool-type MTR reactors, a radio isotope processing plant, a waste conditioning plant and administrative and support services offices.
+Coquí’s facility will include two pool-type materials test reactors (MTRs), a radioisotope processing plant, a waste conditioning plant and administrative and support services offices.

-It is planned to have a capacity of 7,000 six-day curies a week and is expected to fully comply with the Global Threat Reduction Initiative that aims to facilitate quick disposition of high-risk, vulnerable nuclear and radiological materials.
+It is planned to have a capacity of 7,000 six-day curies a week and is expected to fully comply with the Global Threat Reduction Initiative, which aims to facilitate the quick disposition of high-risk, vulnerable nuclear and radiological materials.

 Medical isotopes are used in medical tests to detect a wide range of diseases, including cancer and cardiovascular diseases.
 Technetium-99m, which is derived from Mo-99, is the most widely used medical isotope in the world.

-The site was chosen for a number of reasons, including its location 106ft above mean sea level, slightly sloped topography and availability of skilled workforce owing to its proximity to the university.
+The site was chosen for a number of reasons, including its location (106ft above mean sea level), its slightly sloped topography and the availability of a skilled workforce due to its proximity to the university.

-In addition, the University of Florida Training Reactor (UFTR) ensures availability of knowledgeable local emergency responders.
+In addition, the University of Florida Training Reactor (UFTR) will ensure the availability of knowledgeable local emergency responders.

 The state of Florida also has an emergency plan in place because of existing power reactors.

-The facility will be installed with sophisticated equipment including hot cells with an enclosure ventilation system to keep cells at less than atmospheric pressure, and shielded containers to transport the targets, radioactive material and waste.
+The facility will be installed with complex equipment, including hot cells with an enclosure ventilation system to keep cells at less than atmospheric pressure, and shielded containers to transport targets, radioactive material and waste.

-It will feature thermal baths, heat exchangers, hydrogen recombiner, dissolver, vacuum pumps and tanks for liquid and gaseous waste collection.
+It will feature thermal baths, heat exchangers, a hydrogen recombiner, a dissolver, vacuum pumps and tanks for collecting liquid and gaseous waste.

-Other equipment will include reactor coolant systems, engineered safety features, as well as instrumentation and control systems.
+Other equipment to be installed at the plant includes reactor coolant systems, engineered safety features, and instrumentation and control systems.

-Buildings at the MIP facility will be constructed to operate on a minimum energy consumption rate with limited carbon dioxide emissions.
+Buildings at the MIP facility will be built so as to operate at minimum energy consumption rates and produce limited carbon dioxide emissions.

 The building will be designed to mitigate solar exposure and enhance daylight control.
-Its design will also ensure the most effective use of water inside the facility, as well as for the landscaping outside.
+Its design will also aim to ensure the most effective use of water inside the facility and for the landscaping outside.

-Argentinian nuclear engineering firm INVAP was contracted to provide design and construction services for the MIP facility in November 2014.
-INVAP was also involved in the design of the OPAL reactor and has 30 years of experience in nuclear development.
+In November 2014, Argentinian nuclear engineering firm INVAP was contracted to provide design and construction services for the MIP facility.
+INVAP was also involved in designing the OPAL reactor in Australia.

-Gresham, Smith and Partners were selected as the consultant for siting, environmental data collection and environmental report (ER) preparation.
-ENERCON was appointed as the consultant to assist in preparation of the construction and permit application.
+US-based design and consulting firm Gresham, Smith and Partners was selected as the consultant for siting, environmental data collection and environmental report preparation.
+ENERCON was appointed as the consultant to assist in preparing the construction and permit application.

-MPR Associates was selected to serve as the owner’s engineer and consultant to Coquí.
-Hogan Lovells was appointed to act as nuclear regulatory and environmental attorneys for the project.
+Engineering and management services firm MPR Associates was chosen to serve as the owner’s engineer and consultant to Coquí.
+Legal firm Hogan Lovells was appointed to act as nuclear regulatory and environmental attorneys for the project.